eerimoq/asn1tools/README.rst

 The shell subcommand
 ^^^^^^^^^^^^^^^^^^^^

-Use the command line shell to decode encoded data.
+Use the command line shell to convert data between given formats.
+The default input format is BER and output format is ASN.1 value notation.

 .. code-block:: text